Adult Social Care

 Safeguarding Quick guidance on self-neglect and hoarding for social care practitioners The Care Act 2014 formally recognised self neglect as a category of abuse and neglect.
 There is no clear point at which lifestyle patterns become self neglect however it covers a wide range of behaviour and may…

-Self neglect “Self-neglect covers a wide range of behaviour - neglecting to care for one’s personal hygiene, health or surroundings and includes behaviour such as hoarding.”
-(Department of Health, 2014) Many patterns of behaviour can lead to self-neglect including diagnosed or undiagnosed mental…
+Self Neglect Self Neglect “Self-neglect covers a wide range of behaviour - neglecting to care for one’s personal hygiene, health or surroundings and includes behaviour such as hoarding.”
+(Department of Health, 2014) Many patterns of behaviour can lead to self-neglect including diagnosed or undiag…

-High risk panel When significant risks of harm have been identified or when low level risk has increased following failed interventions, a multi-agency response is required.
+High Risk Panel High Risk Panel When significant risks of harm have been identified or when low level risk has increased following failed interventions, a multi-agency response is required.
 Options should be explored at a multi-agency meeting and a plan of action agreed.
-There are instances where high risk cases…
+There are instances where…

-Mental capacity and self neglect Adults who self-neglect will often have complex needs however in most instances the adult is assessed as having the mental capacity to make relevant decisions in relation to their self-neglect.
-However, their behaviour may include not wishing to engage with servic…
+Mental Capacity and Self-Neglect Mental Capacity and Self-Neglect Adults who self-neglect will often have complex needs however in most instances the adult is assessed as having the mental capacity to make relevant decisions in relation to their self-neglect.
+However, their behaviour may include…

-Good practice When working with an adult who self-neglects good practice dictates that social care professionals should: b uild rapport and a relationship of trust with the adult, through persistence, patience and continuity of involvement u nderstand the meaning of the adults self-neglect in the…
+Good Practice Good Practice When working with an adult who self-neglects good practice dictates that social care professionals should: b uild rapport and a relationship of trust with the adult, through persistence, patience and continuity of involvement u nderstand the meaning of the adults self-…

-Key agencies When working with an adult who self-neglects it is important that practitioners understand the importance of inter-agency communication, collaboration and the sharing of risk by working with other organisations and key agencies.
-Due to the complex and diverse nature of self-neglect r…
+Key Agencies Key Agencies When working with an adult who self-neglects it is important that practitioners understand the importance of inter-agency communication, collaboration and the sharing of risk by working with other organisations and key agencies.
+Due to the complex and diverse nature of s…

-Referrals to Environmental Health There have been some recent changes to the way practitioners refer to environmental health and housing services regarding unhygienic and verminous properties.
-For private sector housing issues please use the following referral form: Referral to Private Sector Hou…
+Referrals to Environmental Health Referrals to Environmental Health There have been some recent changes to the way practitioners refer to environmental health and housing services regarding unhygienic and verminous properties.
+For private sector housing issues please use the following referral fo…

 Clutter Image Rating Tool Guidance Clutter Image Rating Tool Guidance For a PDF version of this guidance, click here .
 The clutter image rating scale can be useful in objectively describing the environment a person is living in by selecting which level of ‘clutter’ is involved.
 Individual percept…